Skip navigation

 Overview

-The CubeSat Laboratory at Vermont Technical College (VTC) is a collection of students, faculty, and staff building CubeSat technology spacecraft.
+The CubeSat Laboratory at Vermont State University (VTSU) is a collection of students, faculty, and staff building CubeSat technology spacecraft.

-While CubeSats are being constructed by many groups around the world, both inside and outside of academia, what makes our work different is that we use the SPARK/Ada programming language for our software needs.
-As compared to the more commonly used C language, Ada makes it much easier to write correct, robust software.
-SPARK adds the ability to create mathematical proofs (with the aid of tools) showing freedom from certain classes of runtime errors and other correctness properties.
+CubeSats are being constructed by many groups around the world, both inside and outside of academia, but what makes our work different is that we use the SPARK/Ada programming language.
+As compared to the more commonly used C language, Ada makes it much easier to write robust software.
+SPARK adds the ability to create mathematical proofs (with the aid of tools) showing various correctness properties such as freedom from certain classes of runtime errors.
 Our BasicLEO CubeSat, launched in November 2013 is the first CubeSat programmed with Ada and the first spacecraft of any kind programmed with SPARK.

-This web site was designed, created, and is maintained by VTC students and faculty.
+This web site was designed, created, and is maintained by VTSU students and faculty.

 Papers and Presentations